Recreation, Parks, and Tourism (RPT)

 Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better or permission of the instructor.

-Nature-based, low-impact tourism to preserve the environment and local communities.
-Assessment of adverse and beneficial tourism impacts on the global environment, indigenous cultures, and economy.
-Ecotourism market, providers, eco-resorts, community settings, and regulators.
-The balance between promoting versus limiting ecotourism.
+Explore nature-based, low-impact, sustainable travel to preserve the environment and local communities.
+Assess adverse and beneficial tourism impacts on the global environment, indigenous cultures, and economy.
+Discussion of the ecotourism market, providers, eco-resorts, community settings, and regulators.

 Course Attributes: